spoorthy-marasandra-k/moneytree-integration-docs/QUICK_START.md

    - Create a simple API client
    - Practice with mock data

-4. **Add to Resume**
-   - Use `RESUME_SUMMARY.md` for key points
-   - Highlight specific achievements
-   - Quantify impact where possible

 ## Tips for Understanding

 1. **Start Simple**: Understand OAuth flow first, then data sync